shilojeyaraj/shilojeyaraj/README.md

 # 👋 Hi there, I'm Shilo Jeyarajasingam

-🎓 Mechatronics Engineering student at the University of Waterloo (BASc 2029)
-💡 Passionate about full-stack development, AI systems, and robotics innovation
+🎓 Mechatronics Engineering student at the University of Waterloo 💡 Passionate about full-stack development, AI systems, and robotics innovation
 🔍 Seeking a Summer 2026 co-op in software, AI, or robotics